 By Jason Steuerwald, AU SPA

-Editor’s Note: Amanda Werner changed their name to Ian Madrigal on November 5th.
+Editor’s Note: Since speaking at American University, the speaker changed their name to Ian Madrigal.

 Jason Steuerwald is a second-year Justice and Law student at American University.
 On campus, he is a part of the School of Public Affairs Leadership Program, a member of the executive board of PRIDE, and an overnight library assistant.
 Outside of school, he is involved in drum corps and got to spend this summer touring the country and competing as a member of the Oregon Crusaders.